Knowledge about Herpes Dormancy and Reactivation

 Once an outbreak occurs, take action quickly:

-Start treating the area with over the counter gel/creams as quickly as possible.
-See your doctor for antiviral medication.
-Antivirals like acyclovir or valacyclovir can help shorten the duration of an outbreak and speed healing when taken at the first signs of symptoms.
+• Start treating the area with over-the-counter gels/creams as quickly as possible.
+This helps shorten the duration of an outbreak and speed healing when taken at the first signs of symptoms.
 The earlier treatment begins, the more effective it will be.

 With proactive management, you can gain more control over your herpes diagnosis during both latent and active stages.
 By vigilantly monitoring for symptoms, maintaining a strong immune system, and starting treatment at the first signs of an outbreak, you can minimise both the frequency and severity of herpes episodes.
 Over time, outbreaks often become less frequent and less severe.